Dr Emily Rose

 Dr Rose joined Birmingham Law School in 2024.
 Prior to that she worked at the Strathclyde Law School, which she joined in 2011.
 Dr Rose has also worked at the Institute for Social Science Research, University of Queensland, Australia and SHORE and Whāriki, Massey University, New Zealand.

-Dr Rose was admitted to the Bar as a Barrister and Solicitor of the High Court of New Zealand in 1997.
+Dr Rose has been admitted to the Bar as a Barrister and Solicitor of the High Court of New Zealand.
 She has worked in legal firms in Auckland, New Zealand, and in local authorities in London.

 Teaching